-Jenny Setchell, PhD, BScPT, Grad Cert (Clin PT), is a Senior Research Fellow (NHMRC) at the School of Health and Rehabilitation Sciences, The University of Queensland (Australia); and Adjunct Scientist at the Bloorview Research Institute.
-Her research interests include critical perspectives on rehabilitation, and on physiotherapy specifically.
-She is particularly interested in post-modern and new-materialist theories.
-Dr. Setchell has been awarded 10+ fellowships and awards for her work and has presented and published extensively across disciplines.
-She has 20 years of diverse clinical physiotherapy experience in Australia and internationally, primarily in the musculoskeletal and sports sub-disciplines.
-Dr. Setchell is co-founder of the executive committee of the Critical Physiotherapy Network, an international network of more than 700 physiotherapists across 30+ countries working toward more critical, sociopolitical understandings of rehabilitation.
-She co-edited the first collection of critical physiotherapy work in book form, Manipulating Practices: A Critical Physiotherapy Reader.
-Dr. Setchell has also been an acrobat and a human rights worker.
+Dr Setchell is Senior Research Fellow, School of Health and Rehabilitation Sciences, University of Queensland, Australia.
+Research interests include critical perspectives on rehabilitation and physiotherapy, and using post-modern and new-materialist theories to enhance healthcare equity.
+Dr Setchell has received numerous grants and awards, including a prestigious NHMRC Fellowship.
+They have 20 years of diverse clinical physiotherapy experience, primarily in the musculoskeletal sub-discipline.
+Dr Setchell is co-founder of the Critical Physiotherapy Network, an international network of physiotherapists across 30+ countries working toward more socio-politically conscious rehabilitation.
+Dr Setchell has been an acrobat and a human rights worker.

 The Journal for the Humanities in Rehabilitation is a peer reviewed, multi-media journal using a collaborative model with rehabilitation professionals, patients and their families to gain a greater understanding of the human experience of disability through art, literature and narrative.
 The purpose of this interdisciplinary journal is to raise the consciousness and deepen the intellect of the humanistic relationship in the rehabilitation sciences.